MicMee/fitnesslog/README.md

-# sportlog
+# fitnesslog
-a hubzilla addon to track your spotive activities
+a hubzilla addon to track your fitness activities